 The deployment of this project required a significant change of behaviour with changes in operator working methods and habits and also ownership of new tools (Tablet PC’s and Wi-Fi in the workshop).

-The results (will be reported at a later date) so far have been excellent demonstrated that it is indeed possible to create a process control system that drastically reduces both product and process variation resulting in a much higher process capability even on a manual process.
+The results so far have been excellent demonstrated that it is indeed possible to create a process control system that drastically reduces both product and process variation resulting in a much higher process capability even on a manual process.